JTRamirez/BRMS-Walkthrough/modules/part-five-brms-for-application-developers.md

 Red Hat provides backwards compatible APIs on 6.0 for BRMS versions 5.x.
 However, these are deprecated from 6.1 and beyond - those require reqrites as much of the underlying technology is changed.

+In Red Hat's own words, on the aforementioned A&C Guide:

+> The BPMS 6 system provides backward compatibility with the rule, event and process interactions
+> from BRMS 5.
+You should eventually migrate (rewrite) these interactions to the all new revamped core
+> API because this backward compatibility is likely to be deprecated.
+>
+> If you can't migrate your code to use the new API, then you can use the API provided by the purpose
+> built `knowledge-api` jar for backwards compatible code.
+This API is the public interface for
+> working with BPMS and BRMS and is backwards compatible.
+>
+> If you are instead using the REST API in BRMS 5, note that this has changed as well and there is no
+> mechanism in it for backwards computability.

 <!-- @section -->

 ### Basics of integrating new applications

-Knowing all this, one can construct a (highly simplified!) step-by-step for implementing a rules engine alongside existing applications, starting with Java apps in Eclipse or BRMS Developer Studio:
+Knowing all this, we can a (highly simplified!) sequence for implementing a rules engine alongside existing applications, starting with Java apps in Eclipse or BRMS Developer Studio:

 1. In the Java application to be migrated (i.e. have its logic moved to BRMS), import kie and drools libraries in the app (ensuring coverage of any and all logic to be handled by BRMS).
 For example, this is the “bare minimum” needed in order for an application to utilize very basic rules located in a local repository: